Tokyo Travel Guide

 Best Areas and District Clusters for Tokyo Sightseeing

-Choose one cluster per half-day and your itinerary instantly feels easier.
+Choose one cluster per half-day and the itinerary instantly feels lighter.

 Best Attractions in Tokyo

-First-timer anchors, premium upgrades, and add-ons that actually fit a real trip.
+First-timer anchors, premium upgrades, and bookable picks that fit real trips.

 teamLab Planets Tokyo